aleksandar-b/blog/_posts/2025-01-02-AGI-as-a-tool-maker.md

 **Knowledge of Perception (Understanding)**
 - Comes from our senses.
-- Involves in mental process of forming a hypothesis about the cause as some external object behind our sensations.
+- Involves a mental process of forming a hypothesis about the cause as some external object behind our sensations.
 - Results in an intuitive, rather than purely abstract, mental image.
 - According to Schopenhauer, this is the only way to generate new knowledge.